-The Company generates revenue from the provision of software licences, annual support, SaaS subscriptions, subscription and support, professional services and technology enabled outsourced services.
-Software licences, professional services and annual support are often bundled together in a contract which do not meet the criteria to be distinct performance obligation, due to a lack of interdependence between performance obligations.
-Promises that are not distinct are combined with other promised goods or services in the contract, until a performance obligation is satisfied.
+The Company generates revenue from the provision of annual support, professional services and technology enabled outsourced services.
+Professional services and annual support are often bundled together in a contract which do not meet the criteria to be distinct performance obligation.